Trying out a custom 34-key split keyboard layout

 4. Functions and long number sequence input

-The peek-in layers really only operate from the prose writing layer2, and are activated by holding the right and left primary thumb key, respectively.
+The peek-in utility layers are activated by holding the right and left primary thumb key, respectively.

 Layer 0: prose writing